 First of all, if your purpose for exporting an object is to use it another project, you may not need to go through the whole exporting and importing process.
-As suggested by John Walkenbach in Excel 2013 Power Programming with VBA, you can simply proceed as follows to achieve the result of having the object in both projects:
+In most cases, you can simply do the following to have the object in both projects:

 - Open both the original and the destination projects.

 - Use the mouse to drag the relevant object from the original project to the destination project.